material-motion/material-motion/material_motion/dictionary.md

+Status of this document: **Structure is stable, content needs expansion**

 # Material Motion Dictionary

 This is a definition of the Terms used by the Material Motion team in their Expressions.
 All Material Motion Term implementations are expected to adhere to this guide.